civic03/CleryAction/README.md

       ./compile.sh

-3. If it doesn't work, try linking nodejs to node
+3. On Ubuntu, you might need to do the following

       ln -s /usr/bin/nodejs /usr/bin/node